ujr/myclib/README.md

 This is my collection of C utility functions, some of my own design and writing, some from public domain code I found useful.
-I also collect here some notes on C and related topics.
+I also collect here notes on C and related topics.

 The stuff here may be used as a static library, as a “copy-paste” source, or simply as a memory aid.